FREQUENCY OF THE KNEE POSTEROLATERAL CORNER INJURY IN COMBINATION WITH ANTERIOR CRUCIATE LIGAMENT INJURY

 Objective: To determine the frequency of posterolateral corner injury in combination with an anterior cruciate ligament injury.

 Methodology: This Descriptive Cross-Sectional study was performed at Ortho Unit, MTI-Khyber Teaching Hospital Peshawar from 18 July 2020 to 18 January 2021.
 A detailed clinical history was taken followed by a general physical and systemic examination from all patients presenting with diagnosed anterior cruciate ligament tear on MRI.
 A plain radiograph of the involved knee was taken in sagittal and coronal planes to identify any fracture or dislocations and make necessary exclusions.
 The finally selected patients were enrolled and a specific data sheet purposely designed, was filled for each of them.
-A quick height, weight, and BMI (on Stadiometer and standard weighing scale) calculation were done and Beighton score was calculated for all patients.
+A quick height, weight, and BMI (on stadiometer and standard weighing scale) calculation were done and Beighton score was calculated for all patients.

 Results: Incidence of posterolateral corner (PLC) injuries was found in 36 (21.3%) patients combined with anterior cruciate ligament (ACL).